apache/flink-cdc/docs/content/docs/faq/faq.md

 ## MongoDB CDC FAQ

-### Q1: Does mongodb CDC support full + incremental read and read-only incremental?
+### Q1: Does MongoDB CDC support full + incremental read and read-only incremental?

-Yes, the default is full + incremental reading; Use copy The existing = false parameter is set to read-only increment.
+Yes, the default is full + incremental reading; Using 'scan.startup.mode' = 'latest-offset' parameter can set to read-only incremental.

-### Q2: Does mongodb CDC support recovery from checkpoint?
+### Q2: Does MongoDB CDC support recovery from checkpoint?
 What is the principle?

-Yes, the checkpoint will record the resumetoken of the changestream.
-During recovery, the changestream can be restored through the resumetoken.
-Where resumetoken corresponds to oplog RS (mongodb change log collection), oplog RS is a fixed capacity collection.
-When the corresponding record of resumetoken is in oplog When RS does not exist, an exception of invalid resumetoken may occur.
-In this case, you can set the appropriate oplog Set size of RS to avoid oplog RS retention time is too short, you can refer to https://docs.mongodb.com/manual/tutorial/change-oplog-size/ In addition, the resumetoken can be refreshed through the newly arrived change record and heartbeat record.
+Yes, the checkpoint will record the resumeToken of the changeStream.
+During recovery, the changeStream can be restored through the resumeToken.
+Where resumeToken corresponds to `oplog.rs` (Change log collection in MongoDB), `oplog.rs` is a fixed capacity collection.
+When the corresponding record of resumeToken does not exist in `oplog.rs`, an Invalid resumeToken Exception may occur.
+In this case, you can set the appropriate size of `oplog.rs` to avoid retention time of `oplog.rs` is too short, you can refer to https://docs.mongodb.com/manual/tutorial/change-oplog-size/.
+In addition, the resumeToken can be refreshed through the newly arrived change record and heartbeat record.

-### Q3: Does mongodb CDC support outputting - U (update_before) messages?
+### Q3: Does MongoDB CDC support outputting - U (update_before) messages?

+In MongoDB versions >= 6.0, if MongoDB enable [document preimages](https://www.mongodb.com/docs/atlas/app-services/mongodb/preimages/), setting 'scan.full-changelog' = 'true' in Flink SQL can make source output -U messages, so ChangelogNormalize operator can be removed.

-Mongodb original oplog RS has only insert, update, replace and delete operation types.
-It does not retain the information before update.
-It cannot output - U messages.
-It can only realize the update semantics in Flink.
-When using mongodbtablesource, Flink planner will automatically perform changelognormalize optimization, fill in the missing - U messages, and output complete + I, - u, + U, and - D messages.
-The cost of changelognormalize optimization is that the node will save the status of all previous keys.
-Therefore, if the DataStream job directly uses mongodbsource, without the optimization of Flink planner, changelognormalize will not be performed automatically, so - U messages cannot be obtained directly.
+In MongoDB versions < 6.0, the original `oplog.rs` in MongoDB only has operation types including insert, update, replace and delete.
+It does not save the information before update, so it cannot output - U messages.
+It can only realize the UPSERT semantics in Flink.
+When using MongoDBTableSource, Flink planner will automatically perform ChangelogNormalize optimization, fill in the missing - U messages, and output complete + I, - U, + U, and - D messages.
+The cost of ChangelogNormalize optimization is that the operator will save the states of all previous keys.
+Therefore, if the DataStream job directly uses MongoDBSource, without the optimization of Flink planner, ChangelogNormalize will not be performed automatically, so - U messages cannot be obtained directly.
 To obtain the pre update image value, you need to manage the status yourself.
-If you don't want to manage the status yourself, you can convert mongodbtablesource to changelogstream or retractstream and supplement the pre update image value with the optimization ability of Flink planner.
+If you don't want to manage the status yourself, you can convert MongodbTableSource to changelogstream or retractstream and supplement the pre update image value with the optimization ability of Flink planner.
 An example is as follows:

 ```
     tEnv.executeSql("CREATE TABLE orders ( ... ) WITH ( 'connector'='mongodb-cdc',... )");